damodaravadhani/DocumentationPSCLI/MigrationGuideServiceBus.md

 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ### Get-AzServiceBusPrivateEndpointConnection
-- Output type has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusPrivateEndpointConnectionAttributes` to
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusPrivateEndpointConnectionAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IPrivateEndpointConnection`.
 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ## Private Links

 ### Get-AzServiceBusPrivateLink
-- Output type has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusPrivateLinkResourceAttributes[]` to
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusPrivateLinkResourceAttributes[]` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IPrivateLinkResourcesListResult`.

 ## Disaster Recovery Configs